In this post we discuss why training like an Olympic athlete is probably not a good idea for the vast majority of people.

-Let me ask you this, as Tom Purvis recently stated on Ben Pakulski’s excellent podcast, is the main problem in society that people need to improve their vertical jump height, or bench press their own body weight?
+Let me ask you this however, is the main problem in society that people need to improve their vertical jump height?
+Or bench press their own body weight?

-These assessments and the training methodologies that seek to improve them are therefore beyond the capacity of 98% of the population.
+These assessments and the training methodologies that seek to improve them, are beyond the capacity of 98% of the population.

-Plyometrics, High Intensity Interval Training (HIIT), sled pushing, tyre flipping and 1 rep max tests are all largely irrelevant to the average gym user and yet it’s these training methodologies that form the mainstay of personal training in the majority of gyms.
+Plyometrics, High Intensity Interval Training (HIIT), sled pushing and tyre flipping are all largely irrelevant to the average gym user.

 Worse still is the growing popularity of Olympic weightlifting in exercise classes such as Crossfit.

-How does picking up a weighted bar from the floor super fast and getting it over your head help the average City worker who just wants to get stronger?
+How does picking up a weighted bar from the floor with speed help the average City worker?
+It doesn’t.

-If we are to address the major challenges that an aging population demands, we need to tailor training exactly to where people are at and progress them accordingly.
+If we are to address the major challenges that an aging population demands, we need to tailor training appropriately.

 Elite sport doesn’t have anything to do with that.
 Just as Formula 1 doesn’t really bear much relevance to the car you use to get your shopping.

-The vast majority of people are not elite athletes and training like one won’t make them one.
+The vast majority of people are not elite athletes and training like one won’t help.
 The sooner the exercise industry wakes up to that fact the better.